-Central sleep apnea occurs when the area of the central nervous system that controls breathing doesn’t send the proper signals while you sleep.
-This can be caused by underlying factors, such as stroke, heart failure, or certain medications.
+Central sleep apnea occurs when the area of the central nervous system that controls breathing does not send the proper signals while you sleep.
+This can be caused by underlying factors, such as stroke, heart disease, or certain medications.

-A fever is one of the normal reactions the body experiences when fighting an infection.
-There are many signs and symptoms of a fever, including hot skin, sweating, and shivering.
-A fever can cause an increased respiratory rate as the body attempts to cool itself down.
+A fever is one of the reactions your body experiences when fighting an infection.
+There are many signs and symptoms of fever, including hot skin, sweating, and shivering.
+A fever can cause an increased respiratory rate as your body attempts to cool itself down.

-Dehydration occurs when the body doesn’t take in enough water to meet its needs.
+Dehydration occurs when your body does not take in enough water to meet its needs.

 Asthma is a condition characterized by narrow, inflamed, and mucus-filled airways.
-With asthma, there are times when it becomes difficult to get enough air into the lungs.
+With asthma, there are times when it becomes difficult to get enough air into your lungs.

-In addition, excess mucus may block the airways.
-This can lead to decreased access to the oxygen in the air.
-This can cause increased respiration as the body attempts to compensate for the lack of air exchange.
+This can cause increased respiration as your body attempts to compensate for the lack of air exchange.

 COPD and other lung conditions

-Chronic obstructive pulmonary disease, or COPD, is a set of conditions that are characterized by long-term lung damage.
+Chronic obstructive pulmonary disease (COPD) is a set of conditions that are characterized by long-term lung damage.
 The following conditions fall under the umbrella of COPD:

-Like asthma, the inflammation in the lining of the lungs with COPD makes it difficult to get enough oxygen.
-As the body attempts to increase oxygen consumption, respiration increases.
+With COPD, damage or irritation in the lining of the lungs makes it difficult to get enough oxygen.
+As your body attempts to increase oxygen consumption, respiration increases.

 The heart is closely tied to respiration.
-The role of the heart, working in conjunction with the lungs, is to circulate oxygenated blood to the vital organs of the body.
+The role of the heart, working in conjunction with the lungs, is to circulate oxygenated blood to the vital organs of your body.

-With heart disease, heart function deteriorates and it can’t pump as much blood.
-When this happens, your body doesn’t get the oxygen it needs and respiration increases.
+With heart disease, heart function deteriorates and it cannot pump as much blood.
+When this happens, your body does not get the oxygen it needs and respiration increases.

 Lung infections can cause inflammation of the airways and the lungs.
-This inflammation can make it difficult to breath.
-When the body is unable to take long, deep breaths, it’ll increase respiration to compensate and improve oxygen intake.
+This inflammation can make it difficult to breathe.
+When your body is unable to take long, deep breaths, it makes your breathing faster to try to get more oxygen.